 When you’re trying to work to maximize your success with the algorithm, don’t get hung up on what the algorithm likes.
 The point of the algorithm is that it aims to reflect what viewers like.
 By that logic, if you’re making videos that people really like, the algorithm will help even more people find it.

 The algorithm has two primary goals: to suggest videos that suit viewers and to keep viewers watching more videos.
 To do this, it focuses on viewers’ behaviours as well as the success of videos.
+The view engagement metric is very important to the algorithm, it’s why some brands use Youtube view bots as well.

 The goal of the algorithm is not to curate the best videos, it’s to identify and match viewers to the videos that will (hopefully) interest them.
 Remember that the algorithm doesn’t only look at videos, it looks at all users, too.
 It’s a mixture of video performance and personalization.